 3) Multiple ways and opportunities to connect and build relationships with other filmmakers, movie fans, and friends in the community through round table discussions, promotions tables, dinner parties, conversations, and movie memorabilia giveaways.

-SPONSORSHIP AND VOLUNTEER OPPORTUNITIES
+MEMBERSHIPS AND SPONSOR OPPORTUNITIES

 2018 Film Festival Recap